 The Attributes of a Great Personal Brand

 There are a lot of misconceptions about what personal branding is.
 Some people think that they can sign up for a few platforms and they are done.
-I’ve had people tell me they have a website and they tweet every now and then so they must have a personal brand.
+I’ve had people tell me they have a website and they tweet every now and then.
+That meant they had a personal brand, right?